Christian1313/homebridge-revpidio/readme.md

 Homebridge plugin for Revolution PIs [digital I/O modules](https://revolution.kunbus.com/io-modules/)

-Currently, this plugin switches digital outputs of the RevPi DIO & RevPi DO.
+This plugin provides HomeKit switches for the digital outputs of the RevPi DIO & RevPi DO.
+Additional the digital inputs can be configured as some type of sensor inpur.

-It uses the type names of the digital outputs as setup in PiCtory.
+Both digital outputs and inputs uses the type names of the digital outputs as setup in PiCtory.

 ## Installation